sccn/sccn.github.io/tutorials/11_Scripting/Using_EEGLAB_history.md

 {:toc}
 </details>

-Why write EEGLAB Matlab scripts?
+Why write EEGLAB MATLAB scripts?
 --------------------------------

-EEGLAB is a collection of Matlab functions, many of which can be called from a main graphic interface.
-Writing EEGLAB Matlab scripts involves calling these functions from a script file or from the command line instead of calling them interactively from the EEGLAB GUI.
+EEGLAB is a collection of MATLAB functions, many of which can be called from a main graphic interface.
+Writing EEGLAB MATLAB scripts involves calling these functions from a script file or from the command line instead of calling them interactively from the EEGLAB GUI.
 EEGLAB's history mechanism keeps track of all operations performed on datasets